GodsComma/godscomma/README.md

 ## 💼 What I Do

-- 💻 Currently, I'm working as a Software Engineer at CACI.
+- 💻 Currently, I'm working as a Software Engineer at MRG.
-- 🚀 I love to explore and experiment with technologies like CRDTs, MapReduce, Paxos, Raft etc.
+- 🚀 I love to explore and experiment with lower-level technologies.
+- 🖥️ Current focus is lower level storage protocols used for HPCs

 ## 📚 Continuous Learning